wazuh/wazuh-documentation/source/learning-wazuh/shellshock.rst

       # curl --insecure $ShellshockTarget -H "User-Agent: () { :; }; /bin/cat /etc/passwd"

    The command will quickly download the webpage to ``/dev/null``.
 Now repeat the same curl command.
-   This time the command seems to hang, because the agent has added the attacking IP address to its firewall's drop list.
-If you have used the agent's IP address instead of ``localhost`` you may confirm this with an iptables command on the attacked server:
+   This time the command seems to hang because the agent has added the attacking IP address to its firewall drop list.
+If you have used the agent IP address instead of ``localhost`` you may confirm this with an iptables command on the attacked server:

    .. code-block:: console